+Teak Care

-Teak Care Teak is a unique wood used for marine applications.
+Teak is a unique wood used for marine applications.
 It is an open cell wood that is highly resistant to the dry-rot associated with many other woods and is also highly resistant to marine organisms.
 Don't coat the teak on your boat with any kind of varnish or polyurethane coatings.
 There are several teak oils available at marine supply stores.

 When the teak on your boat is new, it has a medium brown color.
 After a period of time, exposure to the elements will cause it to turn a weathered gray color.
-If you want to refinish the teak, we suggest you purchase a teak cleaner from a marine supply store.
+If you want to refinish the teak, we suggest you purchase a teak cleaner from a reputable marine supply store.
 Follow the instructions on the teak refinishing bottles.
 You should use these products in an open space with eye protection, rubber gloves and good ventilation.
 Be very careful to avoid spilling these products on any part of your body.

+Metal Care

-Metal Care Keep all metal work rinsed and wiped dry.
-Periodically polish it with a commercially available metal polish.
+Keep all metal work rinsed and wiped dry.
+Periodically polish it with a commercially available metal polish to remove substances such as air-borne pollution and natural body oils from your hands.

+Glass Care

-Glass Care Your windshield, mirrors and gauge faces all deserve the same attention as the other parts of your boat.
+Your windshield, mirrors and gauge faces all deserve the same attention as the other parts of your boat.
 Clean them often with commercially available glass cleaners.

-Vinyl Maintenance and Cleaning Correct Craft has selected the finest marine grade vinyl for your Nautique.
+Vinyl Care and Cleaning

+Correct Craft has selected the finest marine grade vinyl for your Nautique.
 It is important to keep it clean at all times.
 There are some substances that will stain the vinyl if you leave them on for even a short period of time.
 Remove any contaminant and clean the area immediately.
 Do not use 409 Cleaner or any Silicone based products.
 Certain household cleaners, powdered abrasives, steel wool and industrial cleaners can cause damage and discoloration.
 Do not use these cleaners.
 Dry cleaning fluids and lacquer solvents should not be used.